-This corner is further accentuated by being 'glazed' with a course translucent marble that glows dull gold.
+This corner is further accen-

+tuated by being "glazed" with a coarse translucent marble that glows dull gold.
 All the shapes are arbitrary.
 They were sculpted by Tange on study models.
-The effect of the erratic dip in the centre of the skylight system is to extinguish the effect of a cross when viewed from below except from directly under the center.
+The erratic dip in the center of the skylight system extinguishes the effect of a cross when viewed from below-except when viewed from directly under the center.

 The result once again is a triumphant combination of modern international technology and Japanese feeling.
-It has not, of course, a hint of the precious shibui or the Japonica, or any sort of tradition-mongering, all of which are anathema to Tange.
-Except for the fugitive cross in the sky it is also at the present time quite innocent of any iconography, although some stained glass is proposed.
-No doubt this is inevitable, but it is quite unecessary.
+It has not, of course, a hint of the precious shibui or Japonica, or any sort of tradition mongering, all of which are anathema to Tange.
+Except for the fugitive cross in the sky, the Cathedral is also, at the present time, quite innocent of any iconography, although some stained glass is proposed.
+No doubt this is inevitable, but it is quite unnecessary.
 Tange, who is by no means a Catholic, has made a Catholic space, as well as a Japanese space, by means of great height and a basic severity of form and finish, tempered by sensitivity at every turn and in every detail.
-The whole is as serene a blend of old and new, of East and West, as the face of the Japanese girl in the black and white coif of the nun who met us at the door.
+The whole is as serene a blend of old and new, of East and West, as the face of the Japanese nun in the black and white coif who met us at the door.